Parameters Included In Hypertension Profile C

 - THYROID STIMULATING HORMONE (TSH)

 Hypertension is also referred to as high blood pressure.
 It is a continuous rise in blood pressure level which puts extra strain on our heart.
 With passing time, it can lead to severe damage to the heart as well as other major organs which include kidneys, brain, and eyes.
-The Hypertension Panel 79 has 79 test parameters distributed under 16 sub-profiles.
+The Hypertension Profile C has 79 test parameters distributed under 16 sub-profiles.
 It examines different factors in our body which can be the potential cause for hypertension.
-Hypertension Panel 79 is a preventive healthcare package provided by our partner Laboratory.
+This hypertension package is a preventive healthcare package provided by our partner Laboratory.
 Our Laboratory partner has a strong presence across India with 2,000 certified service centres in different cities.
-We at AreYouHealthy offer Hypertension Panel 79 at discounted rate.
+We at AreYouHealthy offer this profile at discounted rate.
 A Preventive Health Checkup Package or any test profile you book on AreYouHealthy is processed by our partner laboratory.
 AreYouHealthy feels proud to assure you about the quality and accuracy of the test reports.
 After the test sample collection, the results will be mailed to you in 3-4 working days.
-Book the Hypertension Panel 79 on AreYouHealthy by filling the simple booking form alongside and pressing the SUBMIT button.
+Book the Hypertension Profile C on AreYouHealthy by filling the simple booking form alongside and pressing the SUBMIT button.

 - THYROID PROFILE(3).
 The Thyroid gland in our lower neck region release T3 (Triiodothyronine) and T4 (Thyroxine).
 These are the two vital hormones secreted inside our body.
 We experience a lack of energy, melancholic feelings, weight gain, etc., because of the lack of T3 and T4 hormones.
 The Thyroid sub-profile bundles 3 test parameters which estimate the production of these two hormones and check if there is an over or underproduction.

 - DIABETIC SCREEN PROFILE(4).
-The 4 test parameters in the Diabetic Screen sub-profile of Hypertension Panel 79 are ABG (Average Blood Glucose), BKETO (Blood Ketone D3HB), and HBA (HbA1c), FRUCT (Fructosamine).
+The 4 test parameters in the Diabetic Screen sub-profile are ABG (Average Blood Glucose), BKETO (Blood Ketone D3HB), and HBA (HbA1c), FRUCT (Fructosamine).
 These test parameters identify the rise in the blood sugar level after examining a blood sample.
 The Diabetic Screen Test profile requires fasting of 8-12 hours before the sample collection.

 - IRON DEFICIENCY PROFILE(4).
 With the help of 4 test parameters in the Iron Deficiency sub-profile, as the name suggests, this sub-profile estimates the levels of Iron Content and Transferrin in the body (blood).
 The test results help us in knowing the iron building capacity of the blood cells.
 There are several types of Anaemia that emerge out as a result of this test.
 This sub-profile even helps in analysing heat diseases.